doom369/nearestPoint/README.md

-nearestPoint
+Nearest point search
 ============

 Searches the nearest point from a list of available.
-Using com.savarese library
+Using com.savarese library.